parth5jain/incubyteAssesment/README.md

 - Falls back to default comma/newline delimiters when no custom delimiter specified
 - Maintains full backward compatibility

+### ✅ Step 5: Negative Number Validation - COMPLETED

+**Requirements:**
+- Throw exception for negative numbers with message: `"negative numbers not allowed <negative_number>"`
+- Include all negative numbers in error message, separated by commas
+- Handle negative numbers with all delimiter types

+**Examples:**
+- Input: `"-1"` → Throws: `"negative numbers not allowed -1"`
+- Input: `"1,-2,3,-4"` → Throws: `"negative numbers not allowed -2,-4"`
+- Input: `"-1,-2,-3"` → Throws: `"negative numbers not allowed -1,-2,-3"`
+- Input: `"//;\n1;-2;3"` → Throws: `"negative numbers not allowed -2"`
+- Input: `"1\n-2,3"` → Throws: `"negative numbers not allowed -2"`

+**Implementation:**
+- Collects all negative numbers using `where((num) => num < 0)`
+- Formats error message with all negative numbers joined by commas
+- Throws `FormatException` with the required message format
+- Works with all delimiter types (comma, newline, custom)
+- Maintains performance by checking negatives before summing

 ## 🛠️ Getting Started

 ### Prerequisites